 Video Transition to adult health care: preparing and coping

 Teenagers with chronic illness move into the adult health care system by the time they’re 18.
-In this video, health professionals and parents talk about how to help teens preparing for adult health care.
+In this video, health professionals and parents talk about how to help teenagers preparing for adult health care.
 Two young people with chronic conditions talk about how they planned for the change.
 They share practical tips like writing a list of questions to ask, and visiting the adult hospital to find out where things are.

 Teenagers who’ve successfully made the transition to adult health care have suggested tips for other teenagers to help the move go smoothly that you can share with your child.
 Download the transition tip sheet